Full Dive: Plot

-Hiroshi Yūki, with the player name of Hiro, is a high school boy who loves to play virtual reality MMORPGs in order to escape reality.
+Hiroshi Yuki, with the player name of Hiro, is a high school boy who loves to play virtual reality MMORPGs in order to escape reality.
 When a game store manager named Reona Kisaragi tricks him into buying the game Kiwame Quest, he soon discovers that it is not what it seems.
 Unlike regular games, it is a game that tries to pursue realism to a fanatical point.
 As such, Hiroshi struggles to eke out a niche.
 Despite the disadvantages, he is determined to complete the game.